 The Bottom Line - Juices or Smoothies

-Juices and smoothies are great substitutes for empty-calorie drinks or snacks.
+Juices and smoothies are both great substitutes for low-nutrition drinks or snacks.
 For those on the go, they can even serve as a meal replacement.
 However, they won’t supply much protein, so if that’s how you use them, you might want to add a good protein powder.
-It’s also a good idea to add a good green food powder, which provide ingredients like wheat or barley grass, spirulina or chlorella, moringa leaf, maca, matcha, water lentils and so on.

 While vitamins and minerals are part of every food, phytochemicals exist only in plants, and many of the most healthful phytochemicals are found only in certain herbs.
-Adding some group of Superior Herbs and Adaptogens to your regimen can make a huge difference in how you cope with stress, the energy levels you feel and can help support nearly everything your body needs to do.
+Adding Superior Herbs and Adaptogens to your regimen can make a huge difference in how you cope with stress, the energy levels you feel, and can help support nearly everything your body needs to do.

 In our opinion, smoothies are always superior to juices because the fiber you get with the whole foods is a game changer, and of course the fiber isn’t just fiber, locked within it are more vitamins, minerals and phytochemicals that the juicer would leave behind.
 They can be the difference in getting some key nutrients and getting enough.